dustinpfister/blog_posts/_posts/canvas-line.md

 This canvas line animation will just be of a bunch of points from one side of the canvas to another by a standard x delta based on a set number of frames, and random y values.
 In other words just a basic hello words style canvas line animation example.

 ### 3.1 - A canvas draw module with out draw points method

+First off I am making use of the draw points method that I covered in the previous section.
+On top of that I also have a basic draw background method that is part of what is beg8inng to be a kind of draw module  for a canvas example such as this.

 ```js
 var draw = {};